themasudur/Interactive-Multi-Client-Chat-App-using-Socket/README.md

 ## Problem Statement:

 Design and develop an online chat system, named csce513fall24Msg, for communications and discussions among students in a class.
 The csce513fall24Msg is expected to enable the students to chat with the instructor and their classmates for any necessary discussion, e.g., homework problem.
-Below are the general guideline for the system design.

 ## csce513fall24Msg